-Nevertheless is a conjunctive adverb that shows a contrast of ideas between two clauses of a sentence.
+Nevertheless, a conjunctive adverb shows a contrast of ideas between two clauses of a sentence.
 That means it is somewhat similar to words like regardless of, however, etc. According to some people, it is said that nevertheless is usually used when one refers to something that has happened, will happen, or might happen.
 Also, nevertheless is a popular word used frequently in sentences.

 - I was with her last night.
 Nevertheless, we didn’t talk much.

 Nonetheless is exactly the same as nevertheless when it concerns the meaning.
 But there is a small difference.
 The word none in nonetheless makes the complete word more noun-based than adverb-based.
 Therefore, people use nevertheless more popularly than nonetheless.
 Also, nonetheless is said to be used when one refers to something measurable, unlike nevertheless.